joeytakeda/misc/table.md

 ```

+@join

-@joinwhen present, it provides information on whether the token in question is adjacent to another, and if so, on which side.
+when present, it provides information on whether the token in question is adjacent to another, and if so, on which side.
 The definition of this attribute is adapted from ISO MAF (Morpho-syntactic Annotation Framework), ISO 24611:2012.
+**Status**

+Optional

+**Datatype**

+teidata.text

-**Status**Optional**Datatype**teidata.text**Legal values are:**
+**Legal values are:**

 no (the token is not adjacent to another) (the token is not adjacent to another) left (there is no whitespace on the left side of the token) (there is no whitespace on the left side of the token) right (there is no whitespace on the right side of the token) (there is no whitespace on the right side of the token) both (there is no whitespace on either side of the token) (there is no whitespace on either side of the token) overlap (the token overlaps with another; other devices (specifying the extent and the area of overlap) are needed to more precisely locate this token in the character stream) (the token overlaps with another; other devices (specifying the extent and the area of overlap) are needed to more precisely locate this token in the character stream)

 The example below assumes that the lack of whitespace is marked redundantly, by using the appropriate values of join.
 ```